lauradunphy/clinicalPseudomonas/README.md

 final_figures directory contains the final versions of all main text figures, supplemental figures, and supplemental tables and data

+clinical_isolates_data_analysis_github_final.Rmd is an Rmarkdown file with all code used to generate figures and supplemental materials (with age related analyses commented out as mentioned above).

 data directory contains data required to run R markdown file

-clinical_isolates_data_analysis_github_final.Rmd is an Rmarkdown file with all code used to generate figures and supplemental materials (with age related analyses commented out as mentioned above).
+results directory is the location where figures and supplemental materials are saved when the R markdown file is run.